Apollo: Wars

-Telegony war

-A war broke out between the Brygoi and the Thesprotians, who had the support of Odysseus.
-The gods Athena and Ares came to the battlefield and took sides.
-Athena helped the hero Odysseus while Ares fought alongside of the Brygoi.
-When Odysseus lost, Athena and Ares came into a direct duel.
-To stop the battling gods and the terror created by their battle, Apollo intervened and stopped the duel between them.

-Indian war

 When Zeus suggested that Dionysus defeat the Indians in order to earn a place among the gods, Dionysus declared war against the Indians and travelled to India along with his army of Bacchantes and satyrs.
 Among the warriors was Aristaeus, Apollo's son.
 Apollo armed his son with his own hands and gave him a bow and arrows and fitted a strong shield to his arm.
 After Zeus urged Apollo to join the war, he went to the battlefield.
 Seeing several of his nymphs and Aristaeus drowning in a river, he took them to safety and healed them.
 He taught Aristaeus more useful healing arts and sent him back to help the army of Dionysus.

-Theban war

 During the war between the sons of Oedipus, Apollo favored Amphiaraus, a seer and one of the leaders in the war.
 Though saddened that the seer was fated to be doomed in the war, Apollo made Amphiaraus's last hours glorious by "lighting his shield and his helm with starry gleam".
 When Hypseus tried to kill the hero with a spear, Apollo directed the spear towards the charioteer of Amphiaraus instead.
 Apollo then replaced the charioteer and took the reins in his hands.
 He deflected many spears and arrows away from them.
 He also killed many of the enemy warriors like Melaneus, Antiphus, Aetion, Polites and Lampus.
 At last, when the moment of departure came, Apollo expressed his grief with tears in his eyes and bid farewell to Amphiaraus, who was soon engulfed by the Earth.

-Slaying of giants

-Apollo killed the giants Python and Tityos, who had assaulted his mother Leto.

-Gigantomachy

-During the gigantomachy, Apollo and Heracles blinded the giant Ephialtes by shooting him in his eyes, Apollo shooting his left and Heracles his right.
+During the Gigantomachy, Apollo and Heracles blinded the giant Ephialtes by shooting him in his eyes, Apollo shooting his left and Heracles his right.
 He also killed Porphyrion, the king of giants, using his bow and arrows.

-Aloadae

 The Aloadae, namely Otis and Ephialtes, were twin giants who decided to wage war upon the gods.
 They attempted to storm Mt.
 Olympus by piling up mountains, and threatened to fill the sea with mountains and inundate dry land.
 They even dared to seek the hand of Hera and Artemis in marriage.
 Angered by this, Apollo killed them by shooting them with arrows.
 According to another tale, Apollo killed them by sending a deer between them; as they tried to kill it with their javelins, they accidentally stabbed each other and died.